microsoft/DirectXShaderCompiler/docs/SourceLevelDebuggingHLSL.rst

 * Build debug information and extract it to an auto-generated external file.
-In this case, /Zi and /Fd should both be used, and the /Fd value should end in a trailing backslash when using dxc, naming the target directory in which to place the file. /Zss is the default, but /Zsb can be used to deduplicate files.
+In this case, /Zi and /Fd should both be used, and the /Fd value should end in a trailing directory separator (backslash on Windows) when using dxc, naming the target directory in which to place the file.
+  Alternately, /Fdd can be used to name the target directory omitting the trailing separator. /Zss is the default, but /Zsb can be used to deduplicate files.
 When using /Fd with a directory name, /Qstrip_debug is implied.

 A less common use case is to specify an explicit name for the external file.
 In this case, the command-line should include /Zi, /Fd with a specific